- FoodSearcher Tool

 - Penn State Ag Alternatives Quail Production

 - Penn State Ag Alternatives Pheasant Production

-- Mississippi State Feeding Game Birds
+- Mississippi State Feeding Quail

 - Kansas Rural Center Game Bird Raising and Hunting Enterprise Budgets